General Program Information

 No, tuition payments cannot be rolled over to future sessions.

 You pay per credit hour.
-You may drop a class if you are within 14 days from the class start date or enrollment date (whichever is later), and you must not have accessed restricted content in the course.
+You may drop a class if you are within 14 days from the class start date or enrollment date (whichever is later), and you must not have already accessed restricted content in the course.
 A refund will be returned to your credit card within 7-10 business days.
 When a course is dropped under these conditions, it will not appear on your student record.
 Visit the Office of the Registrar for more information.

 No, exam proctoring costs are included in your CU Boulder tuition.